ekazakov/dumpjs/README.md

 because you need support circular links and restore custom object.

 Dumpjs allow easily serialize to JSON and restore any object.

+Main points:
-It handle circular links, preserve identities and support custom serialization/deserialization handlers.
+- It handle circular links
+- Preserve object identities
+- Works with any level of nesting objects
+- Support custom serialization/deserialization handlers

 **Circular links**